Skip to content

 In tech PR, the problem grows as every new product, service or development is given a snazzy name or acronym.
 But, it sometimes feels like the gap between the language used in the tech world and the language used in the real world is growing every day.

-While it may be natural for us to use acronyms and shorthand for issues we deal with on a daily basis, using lots of specialised jargon isn’t the best way to get your point across.
-In fact, it’s likely to turn a lot of readers off.
+While it may be natural to use acronyms and shorthand for daily issues, using too much specialized jargon isn’t the best way to get your point across.
+In fact, it’s likely to turn off many readers.
+To cut through with PR, clarity is key.

 Here’s what we can do about it.